 d) the command set to "query";

-e) the UE identity set to the UE's SUPI;

-f) the application identity set to the application identity of the upper layer application that requested the announcing;
+e) the application identity set to the application identity of the upper layer application that requested the announcing;

-g) the discovery type set to "Restricted discovery";
+f) the discovery type set to "Restricted discovery";

-h) the discovery model set to "Model B";
+g) the discovery model set to "Model B";

-i) the discovery entry ID set to a 0 if the discoverer request is a new request, and set to the discovery entry ID received from the 5G DDNMF if the discoverer request is to update a previously sent discoverer request; and
+h) the discovery entry ID set to a 0 if the discoverer request is a new request, and set to the discovery entry ID received from the 5G DDNMF if the discoverer request is to update a previously sent discoverer request; and

-j) optionally the Announcing PLMN ID set to the PLMN ID of the local PLMN operating the radio resources that the UE intends to use for transmitting the query for the target RPAUID(s).
+i) optionally the Announcing PLMN ID set to the PLMN ID of the local PLMN operating the radio resources that the UE intends to use for transmitting the query for the target RPAUID(s).

 NOTE 2: A UE can include one or multiple transactions in one DISCOVERY_REQUEST message for different discovering requests (e.g., for different applications), and receive corresponding <restricted-discoverer-response> element or <response-reject> element in a DISCOVERY_RESPONSE message for each respective transaction.
 In the following description of the discoverer request procedure, only one transaction is included.